metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_oci_repository_v1beta2_manifest.md

 Optional:

-- `digest` (String) Digest is the image digest to pull, takes precedence over SemVer.The value should be in the format 'sha256:<HASH>'.
+- `digest` (String) Digest is the image digest to pull, takes precedence over SemVer.
+The value should be in the format 'sha256:<HASH>'.
-- `semver` (String) SemVer is the range of tags to pull selecting the latest withinthe range, takes precedence over Tag.
+- `semver` (String) SemVer is the range of tags to pull selecting the latest within the range, takes precedence over Tag.
 - `semver_filter` (String) SemverFilter is a regex pattern to filter the tags within the SemVer range.
 - `tag` (String) Tag is the image tag to pull, defaults to latest.